Shadow Cabinet of Chris Hipkins: Finance

-Foreign policy
+Foreign affairs and trade

 In April 2024, Labour called for New Zealand to recognise Palestinian statehood.
 During the 2023 general election, Labour had campaigned on inviting a Palestinian representative to become an ambassador to New Zealand but had canceled it following the outbreak of the Gaza war on 7 October 2023.

+On 23 April 2026, Hipkins confirmed that Labour would support the New Zealand Government's free trade agreement with India; giving the National and ACT parties the numbers in Parliament needed to enact the agreement into law.
+National's coalition partner New Zealand First has opposed the agreement due to concerns about its impact on immigration settings.

+In September 2026, Hipkins reiterated that a Labour government would recognise Palestinian statehood.
+He also said that a future Labour government would ban imports from Israeli settlements, following a precedent set by the United Kingdom, France and Canada.

 Health

 In early November 2025, health spokesperson Ayesha Verrall and Hipkins released a policy proposing free cervical cancer screenings for all women aged between 25 and 69 years.
 This cervical screening scheme is estimated to cost NZ$21.6 million and would be funded through health baselines.

+On 30 November 2025, Hipkins announced during Labour's annual general meeting that the party, if elected into government, would offer doctors and nurse practitioners low-interest loans to set up new practices or buy into existing ones.

+On 16 June 2026, Labour promised free maternity scans, as part of their Medicard proposals.

+Housing

+On 24 June 2026, housing spokesperson Kieran McAnulty announced that Labour if elected would raise the Crown guarantee for community housing builders' social bonds.

+On 21 September 2026, Hipkins confirmed that Labour would not change the Government's interest deductibility rules for landlords if elected, adding that landlords would be covered by a capital gains tax.

 Infrastructure

 Taking a bipartisan approach towards investment, Labour has supported the Sixth National Government's Infrastructure Investment Summit, which was held in Auckland on 13 March 2025.
 Labour's finance spokesperson Barbara Edmonds gave a speech, titled "Investing in New Zealanders," outlining the party's views on "inclusive and sustainable development" that benefitted New Zealanders.
 Despite this bipartisan approach to investment, Hipkins has indicated that Labour would not support the privatisation of health and education buildings.

+On 24 September, Labour announced that it would invest NZ$4 billion in building at least 6,000 homes, improving classrooms, repairing hospitals and job creation over the next four years.

+Justice and lawmaking

+In mid-November 2025, the Labour announced that it would repeal the contentious Regulatory Standards Act 2025 within its first 100 days of government if it won the 2026 general election.

+Following the passage of the Government's legislation enabling the Youth Court of New Zealand to send youth offenders to military style academies on 17 September, Labour's children's spokesperson Willow-Jean Prime confirmed that the party would scrap the National-led government's boot camp programme if it won the 2026 general election.